Table Of Contents

 What are CFDs?

-As a trader, you enter a CFD contract because you believe you can predict if an asset will appreciate or depreciate at some point in the future.
+In my view, if you, as a trader, enter a CFD contract because you believe you can predict if an asset will appreciate or depreciate at some point in the future.
 A CFD is really a wager you make with your broker that your prediction will be the right one.

 Do You Need a Broker to Trade CFDs?